 AFSCME members can contact their area International Union office located at:

 Chicago area counsels and affiliates are located at:

 205 N. Michigan Ave., Suite 2100

 Chicago, IL 60601

 Chicago, IL 60612

-- Keep signage clean and well maintained
+- Keep signage well maintained and clean

 - Use traffic controlling devices to coordinate construction traffic movements in the traveling public.